 Now getting on for sixteen, I regarded him from across the green table cloth and remembered all those lunches when he was three, four, five and so on.

-Nothing has changed within those four off-white walls: the paint is certainly off-white now, bordering on greying; the same vast poster of a spring garden still illuminates the back wall, the same chairs, tables, cloths and straggling weeping fig, looking for a way out.
-Francoise still single-handedly waits the tables, her husband, chef and washer-upper, the cat changes chair occasionally and the fire is lit between November and April.
+Nothing has changed within the four off-white walls; the paint is certainly off-white now, bordering on greying; the same vast poster of a spring garden still illuminates the back wall, the same chairs, tables, cloths, and straggling weeping fig looking for a way out.
+Francoise still single-handedly waits the tables, her husband, chef and washer-upper; the cat changes chair occasionally and the fire is lit between November and April.

 We finished our delicious roast beef and potatoes and wandered home feeling benevolent and rather too-full.
-Francoise has talked of their 'retrait' from time to time; I'm sure they look forward to it, but selfishly, I hope it's not too in the near future — Limoux would lose it's finest eatery.
+Francoise has talked of their retirement from time to time; I'm sure they look forward to it, but selfishly, I hope it's not too in the near future as Limoux would lose its finest eatery.